Get Your Popcorn Ready, Here Comes El Paso’s Ricardo Pepi

 But Henry’s Montreal side tightened up and held its ground.

 Fans roared as FC Dallas' tide kept crashing on Impact's rocks.
-More cheers after referee Victor Rivas called for seven minutes of stoppage time.
+More cheers after referee Victor Rivas called for seven minutes of added time.

-However, time was running out, and not just for FC Dallas.
+Added time or no, opportunity was slipping away; and not just for FC Dallas.

 I had thought about packing it in after Urruti's second goal.
 Denton wasn't going to be less than 30 minutes away regardless of the final score and my phone was running out of juice.
 Dead batteries are problematic for ride sharing apps.